maciejskorski/huber_clustering/README.md

 # huber_clustering

-implementation of clustering using mixtures with huber-like log-likelihood
+Implementation of clustering using mixtures with huber-like log-likelihood.

+The api is scikit-learn compatible.

+Examples